Yashaskirnapure/Yashaskirnapure.github.io/index.md

-Hi, I’m Yashas — a Computer Science graduate and software engineer.
-This space is for notes and write-ups from my learning journey — documenting concepts, projects, and things I figure out along the way.
+Hi, I’m Yashas, a Computer Science graduate and software engineer.
+This space is for notes and write-ups from my learning journey, documenting concepts, projects, and things I figure out along the way.